die-wegmeister/Wegmeister.DatabaseStorage/Readme.md

 # Wegmeister.DatabaseStorage

-This package adds the ability to store values of a form (or other input) into database and export the stored data as xlsx.
+This package adds the ability to store values of a form (or other input) into database and export the stored data as xlsx, xls, ods, csv or html.

 ## Installation